 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

 mitigating potential adverse impacts on the Group’s reputation.
-Therefore, Sampo Group companies take environmental, social and governance (“ESG”) issues into account when assessing the security, quality, liquidity, and profitability of investments.
-Investment opportunities are carefully analyzed before any investments are made and ESG issues are considered along with other factors that might affect the risk-return ratio of individual investments.
-Depending on the asset class, Sampo Group companies use different ESG strategies to ensure the effective consideration and management of investment risks arising from ESG issues.
-The strategies include, for example, ESG integration, sector-based screening, norms-based screening, and active ownership.
+Therefore, the Sampo Group companies take environmental (inc. climate change), social and governance (ESG) issues into account when assessing the security, quality, liquidity, and profitability of investments.
+Investment opportunities are carefully analysed before any investments are made, and ESG issues are considered along with other factors that might affect the risk-return ratio of individual investments.
+Depending on the asset class, the Group companies use different ESG strategies to ensure the effective consideration and management of investment risks arising from ESG issues.
+The strategies used include ESG integration, sector-based screening, norms-based screening, and active ownership.